mui/material-ui/docs/src/pages/css-in-js/advanced/advanced.md

 This will generate a class name such as `makeStyles-root-123`.

-You have to use the `classes` property of a component to override the class names.
+You have to use the `classes` property of a component to override the styles.
 The non-deterministic nature of the class names enables style isolation.

 - In **development**, the class name is: `.makeStyles-root-123`, following this logic: